 I think I've already mentioned that I found a bunch of CD-ROM's with backups of a lot of lost Hi-8 footage.

 I put this clip together a few weeks ago - just before the Stone Age Tour (Of which I still need to post up).
 It's Tom Ball footage from my parents video camera, Alex Mead's camera and my first one, too.
+In fact, Alex filmed a bit of this, if I remember correctly - The kickflip at the end was his.
+A little Jelly Mumbo's in there, too.

 Anyway - Tom is rad.
 Still shredding.
 Not sure how his golf game turned out these days, though.

+My luck has been in for good music this week.
 Dave Lombardo dropped by the Volcom store last week and got talking to the staff there...and they hooked me up with signed copies of the below.

 DOA has for a long time been one of my favourite live albums.
 Hell Awaits going into The Anti-Christ is crackers...and what can you say about South of Heaven?
 Amazing.
 Hence it being on the front page of my plays on last.fm.